schmidt-software/KeenWrite/docs/typesetting.md

 ## Windows

-Proceed with a Windows installation of typesetting software as follows:
+Proceed with a Windows installation of the typesetting software as follows:

 1. Extract the `.zip` file into `C:\Users\%USERNAME%\AppData\Local\context` (the "root" directory)
 1. Run **install.bat** to download and install the software.